dan-r-mount/sport-court-booker/README.md

 2. Select the "Sport Court Booking" workflow
 3. Click "Run workflow"

-When manually triggered, the day checker will verify the current day and set the appropriate booking times based on whether it's Thursday or Saturday.
-If it's neither Thursday nor Saturday, the workflow will exit without attempting to book.
+When manually triggered, the day checker will verify the current day and only proceed if it is Saturday.
+If it's any other day, the workflow will exit without attempting to book.

 ## Logs